microchip-pic-avr-examples/pic18f57q43-v-to-f-mplab-mcc/README.md

 ### Low Frequency Error in F/V

 One of issue with the F/V converter is the performance at low frequencies.
 Low-frequencies trigger the same issue as *Jitter in the NCOs*, but with a different time period.
 If a low-frequency signal is used, the NCO may rollover after multiple seconds.
-This primarily affects the Signal-to-Noise Ratio (SNR) of the F/V converter at the low-range.
+This primarily affects the resolution of the F/V converter at lower-frequencies.
 Figure 5 (below) shows an example of a low-frequency input causing instability in the output.

 ![Instability Image](./images/errorExample.PNG)
 **Figure 5 - Instability in the F/V Converter**